xelfia/Virtueld/manual.md

 # `⚙Settings`

-`Common`/`Screen`/`Scene` tabs in this screen.
+There are `Common`/`Screen`/`Scene` tabs in this screen.
 Tab move operation or mouse🖱 click to switch each screen.

 ## `Common` tab